AdobeDocs/developers-animatesdk-docs/Timeline_object/timeli24.md

 #### Returns

 The value of the specified property.
-Flash looks at the layer’s properties to determine the type.
-If all the specified layers don’t have the same property value, Flash returns undefined.
+Flash looks at the layerâ€™s properties to determine the type.
+If all the specified layers donâ€™t have the same property value, Flash returns undefined.

 #### Description

-Method; retrieves the specified property’s value for the selected layers.
+Method; retrieves the specified propertyâ€™s value for the selected layers.

 #### Example